hashflownetwork/maker-tools-py/README.md

 ./qa.py --chain 1 --maker mm5
 ```

-For more details on the QA scripts, please see the documentation in the typescript [maker-tools](https://github.com/hashflownetwork/maker-tools) repo.
+For more details on the QA script, please see the documentation in the typescript [maker-tools](https://github.com/hashflownetwork/maker-tools) repo.
 Note that
 the typescript tool takes arguments in the form:

 ```